 interesting facts

 Hey there!
 Today we give you interesting facts about toys.
 Turns out there's a lot we don't know about these childhood friends.
 What toy did you like the most?
-Tell us in the comments!smiley
+Tell us in the comments!

 Mankind invented toys a very long time ago.
 Archaeologists find them during excavations of settlements of the third millennium BC.
 The first toys were made of stone, clay and wood and usually depicted various animals.